 Additionally, the edges are gapped, made clear for the object-icons to pan into, which

 is very useful because it means no objects in the area are ever off-screen.
 On this,

-.
+the icons used by EVE are flat.
 Icons and indicators used in compressed visual systems

 or systems meant to be highly-parsible (meaning that cognizing the relavent